Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

 The exact entropy solutions corresponding to the initial data (I) and (II) in \eqref{rieman-initial-1} are

 respectively.
 The initial profile (I) in \eqref{rieman-initial-1} represents a ramp function with a slope of $-1$, which creates a wave that travels faster on the left-hand side of $x$ than on the right-hand side.
 The faster wave overtakes the slow wave, causing a discontinuity when $t=1$, as we can see from the exact solution $\mathrm{(I^\prime)}$ in \eqref{rieman-initial-1-sol}.
 The second initial data (II) in \eqref{rieman-initial-1} contains a discontinuity at $x=0$.
 Its solution needs a shock fitting just from the beginning.
-Based on the Rankine-Hugoniot condition, the discontinuity must travel at speed $x^\prime (t) = \frac{1}{2}$, which we can observe in the analytical solution $\mathrm{(II^\prime)}$ in \eqref{rieman-initial-1-sol}.
+Based on the Rankine-Hugoniot condition, the discontinuity must travel at a speed $x^\prime (t) = \frac{1}{2}$, which we can observe in the analytical solution $\mathrm{(II^\prime)}$ in \eqref{rieman-initial-1-sol}.
 The solution also satisfies the entropy condition, which guarantees that it is the unique weak solution for the problem.
 Table \ref{rieman-initial-1-table} shows ten computational results.

-In both cases, the $\epsilon(\lambda_1)$ is within $10^{-2}$ and $10^{-1}$, indicating that the inferred PDE residual reflects the actual Leray-Burgers equations within an acceptable range.
-The average value of $\alpha$ with the initial profile (I) was $0.0362$ with a relative error of $5.7\times 10^{-3}$.
+In both cases, the average $\epsilon(\lambda_1)$ is within $3\times 10^{-2}$, indicating that the inferred PDE residual reflects the actual Leray-Burgers solutions within an acceptable range.
+The average value of $\alpha$ with the initial profile (I) was $0.0362$ with $E_r = 5.7\times 10^{-3}$.
 Figure \ref{rieman-initial-1-sol.fig} shows a plot example.
-We can see the Leray-Burgers solution well captures the shock wave and maintains the discontinuity at $x=1$ as $t$ evolves to $1$.
-Computations with the initial profile (II) resulted in $\alpha\approx 0.0267$ on average with a relative error $9.1\times 10^{-3}$.
+We can see that the Leray-Burgers solution captures well the shock wave and maintains the discontinuity at $x=1$ as $t$ evolves to $1$.
+Computations with the initial profile (II) resulted in $\alpha\approx 0.0267$ on average with $E_r = 9.1\times 10^{-3}$.
 Figure \ref{rieman-initial-1-sol.fig} shows that the Leray-Burgers equation captures the shock wave as well as its speed $\frac{1}{2}$ per unit time.
 Increasing the training data ($N_d \geq 4000$) did not change the value of $\alpha$ significantly.

-\subsection{Rarefaction Waves}
+\subsubsection{Rarefaction Waves}